 3. Bomber Jackets

 Then: Back in the ’80s, bomber jackets usually appeared in a few separate forms.
-One was the airforce bomber, which delivered straightforward military vibes, think Top Gun.
+One was the Air Force bomber, which delivered straightforward military vibes, think Top Gun.
 The casual bomber, meanwhile, served up a preppier aesthetic.
-Last but not least is the letterman (aka varsity) jacket, an off-shoot of sorts with a sole purpose in layering.
+Last but not least is the letterman (aka varsity) jacket, an off-shoot of sorts with the sole purpose of layering.
 We should also note that the ’80s didn’t invent the bomber jacket (which dates back to WWI) and didn’t kill it off either.

 4. Hawaiian Shirts and Moustaches